Heart Sutra: India

 Eight Indian commentaries survive in Tibetan translation and have been the subject of two books by Donald Lopez.
 These typically treat the text either from a Madhyamaka point of view, or as a tantra (esp. Śrīsiṃha). Śrī Mahājana's commentary has a definite "Yogachara bent".
-All of these commentaries are on the long version of the Heart Sutra.
+All of these commentaries are on the long version of the Heart Sūtra.
 The Eight Indian Commentaries from the Kangyur are (cf first eight on chart):